Environmental Impacts at Fort Belknap from Gold Mining

 - Modeling of Alternative Cover Scenarios for Mine Rock Piles at the Zortman and Landusky Mine Sites.
 This paper provides information about the reclamation of the Zortman and Landusky gold and silver mines in the little Rocky Mountains of north-central Montana that is currently on-going under the direction of the Montana Department of Environmental Quality and the U.S. BLM. (more info)

 - More Cyanide Uncertainties: Lessons from the Baia Mare, Romania Spill-Water Quality and Politics.
 This paper describes the risks associated with the use of cyanide in modern mining and asserts that governments and mining companies have not adequately addressed this growing environmental problem.
 The paper provides recommendations that should be followed at mines in order to provide more environmental protection.
 A cyanide leach mining spill at the Baia Mare mining operation in Romania is used as a case study for improvements that need to be considered.
-The paper also states that a report by the United Nations Environment Programme does not go far enough in providing adequate protection from cyanide spills. (more info)
+The paper also states that a report by the United Nations Environment Programme does not go far enough in providing adequate protection from cyanide spills. ( This site may be offline. )

 - Petitioned Public Health Assessment.
 This document summarizes environmental and health data for two large, open-pit, cyanide heap leaching, gold mines located adjacent to the Fort Belknap Reservation in Montana.
 This public health assessment is a review of information about hazardous substances at the Zortman-Landusky mine and it evaluates whether exposure to these substances might cause any harm to people.
 Topics that are discussed include the history and background of the Zortman-Landusky mine, environmental contamination data illustrated with detailed tables, and public health information. (more info)

 - Review of the Multiple Accounts Analysis Alternatives Evaluation Process Completed for the Reclamation of the Zortman and Landusky Mine Sites.
 This 17-page PDF describes the MAA process and the rationale developed to prioritize the remediation measures and evaluate the various reclamation alternatives that could be used in the project that is currently on-going at the Zortman and Landusky gold mines in the Little Rocky Mountains of north-central Montana. (more info)